Best Zildjian Cymbals

 Overall, these cymbals provide a lot of projection and are a great choice for rock drumming.
 They may be too aggressive for other styles like jazz and indie.

-For more about the Zildjian A Custom Set, check out customer reviews.
+For more about the Zildjian A Custom Set, check out our full guide.

 Build Quality